 The Use of Pressure

 At this point, it’s absolutely essential to bring a new facet into this discussion.
 Namely the use and application of pressure.
 Pressure is an absolutely key ingredient that plays a huge role in all cue sports.
 Pressure is something we feel when we are behind points, or something the opponent feels when you are in the lead.
 Pressure comes from being in a snooker (or hooked as Americans like to say), or needing one to keep the match alive.
-Pressure turns it’s ugly head when we miss a shot we shouldn’t.
+Pressure turns its ugly head when we miss a shot we shouldn’t.
 It’s like a kettle ready to boil over.
 If we don’t understand pressure and how to use it to our advantage, we end up being a victim of it in match play.
 Let me elaborate further.

 Pressure and the use of pressure is something we create in our heads.
 The ball layout, the score, the frames won or lost, the skill level of the opponent.
 All of these and more add to how we feel and determines where we focus our thoughts on during a match.
 If we let the pressure get to us, we lose focus, and then the inevitable happens: we start missing.